 Her behavior (so-called “maternal instinct”) comes from a mix of hormones and lessons carried over from her ancestors.

 A dog’s maternal instinct begins to kick in before giving birth.
 If you’ve ever been around a pregnant dog, you’ve probably seen her circle around looking for the perfect place to have her puppies.
 She may paw at blankets or pillows to make the area as safe and comfortable as possible.

 This nesting behavior stems from her wild dog ancestors that would build dens so they could give birth in a space protected from predators and the elements.

 What Makes Mother Dogs So… Motherly?

-Once a dog gives birth to her puppies, two different hormones are released that contribute to her motherly instincts.
-The first is oxytocin (sometimes called the “love hormone”) that promotes bonding between a mother and her pups.
-This love for her puppies can be seen when she nuzzles them or wraps around them to keep them warm while nursing.
-Interestingly, oxytocin is also linked to the bond that humans have with their pets, which we covered in an earlier blog post.
+Once a dog gives birth to her puppies, two different hormones contribute to her motherly instincts.
+The first is oxytocin, sometimes called the “love hormone.”
+It’s what drives a mother dog to nuzzle her puppies or wrap around them to keep them warm while nursing.
+(Interestingly, oxytocin is also linked to the bond that humans have with their dogs.)

 The second hormone is prolactin.
 It’s involved in milk production but is also responsible for a mother dog’s protective nature.
-This need to protect is strongest in the early days of her puppies’ lives, before their eyes open or they gain the ability to hear.
+She feels this need to protect most strongly in the early days of her puppies’ lives—before their eyes and ears open.